TBarry95/SSP/README.md

 # Reproducing this analysis:

 ## Set up an AWS EMR cluster:
-- Set up EMR cluster as outlined by the Procedure document provided in Moodle.
+- Set up EMR cluster as outlined by the Procedure Document provided in Moodle (supporting material).
-- The required bootstrap shell file is provided in the Moodle submission.
+- for setting up the EMR cluster, you will need to use the bootstrap shell file provided in the Moodle submission.
 Make sure to include this file as outlined in the Pocedure document for setting up the EMR cluster.

 ## Deploying this Project: